 Create a Sustainable Food System

 Veggielution aims to engage the community in building a food system that is fair and provides all of our fellow community members access to local, sustainable, and nutritious food, as well as the tools to prepare healthy food for themselves and their families.
 All of our programs are centered around access to healthy food.
 The food we grow at Veggielution has many routes of distribution to our community.
-Veggielution produce is given to workday volunteers, Cooking Matters Participants, Dig Crew Youth, and is sold at our Low Cost Farm Stand each Saturday, at our farmer’s market stand on Fridays, to restaurants who believe in sourcing local and sustainable produce, and lastly donated to soup kitchens.
-We currently have 30 families enrolled in our Farm Box Program.
+Veggielution produce is given to workday volunteers, Cooking Matters Participants, Dig Crew Youth, sold at our Farm Stand each Saturday, and donated to soup kitchens.
+We currently have 40 families enrolled in our Farm Box Program.
 Each week these families receive a box full of produce for their family at a very low cost.
-We now accept EBT/ Food Stamps at our Farm Stand and for our Farm Box Program.
+We also accept EBT/ Food Stamps at our Farm Stand and for our Farm Box Program.

 We see education as a key ingredient in creating significant change in the health of the low-income communities of East San Jose.
 In a partnership with Three Squares, we offer Cooking Matters - a free 6 week cooking and nutrition course for all community members.
 Our Cooking Matters classes are led by our Promotores.
 Our Promotores are a group of Spanish speaking peer educators from the neighborhoods surrounding the farm.
 These peer educators gain the skills to become leaders in creating a healthy and informed San Jose.